 Students who achieve an all "A" record for two or more consecutive terms are recognized as James B. Angell Scholars.
-The student must have taken a minimum of 14 credit hours in the fall and winter terms, including at least 12 graded credits.
-All other grades must be P, S, or CR.
+The student must have taken a minimum of 14 credit hours in the fall and winter terms, including at least 12 credits elected on a graded (A-E) basis.
 Recipients of this award are recognized during Honors Convocation according to the number of consecutive terms they have earned the Angell Scholar designation.
 Students who have attained the status of Angell Scholar may retain this designation if they maintain an all A record for terms with fewer than 14 credits, but those terms will not be included in the term count for the award.
-Any grades other than A+, A, A-, P, S, or CR earned during a full or half-term make the student ineligible for Angell Scholar Honors.
+Any grades other than A+, A, A-, P, S, W, Y, or CR earned during a full or half-term make the student ineligible for Angell Scholar Honors.
 Angell Scholars are selected and honored annually, and the award is posted to their transcript by the Office of the Registrar.